HMRC Mileage Rates 2026/27 — Updated to 55p

 Bicycle 20p per mile 20p per mile

-These rates have been unchanged since 2011.
+The car and van rate increased from 45p to 55p on 21 May 2026, backdated to 6 April 2026 — the first change since 2011.
+All other rates unchanged.
 The 10,000 mile threshold applies only to cars and vans.
 Motorcycles and bicycles use a flat rate for all miles with no threshold.

 What are HMRC approved mileage rates?